 An odyssey into oracy

 In 2004 I had a kind of mild early-to-mid-life crisis.
 Stuck in a rut and unable to see a way out, finally one day I quit the job I hated and cycled to Morocco.
-Traveling to “find oneself” may be clichéd, but in terms of personal development it remains the best thing I ever did.
-As I was leaving, I grabbed 3 books for the journey: Bob Geldof’s autobiography Is this it?; ‘Che Guevara: A Revolutionary Life’; and a book about third world debt written by my cousin, a journalist.
+Traveling to “find oneself” may be clichéd, but in terms of personal development it’s the best thing I ever did.
+As I was leaving, I grabbed 3 books for the journey: Bob Geldof’s autobiography Is this it?; ‘Che Guevara: A Revolutionary Life’; and ‘Bad Samaritans’, a book about third world debt written by my cousin.
 Each had been written either by or about someone whose life had been shaped by their exposure to injustice; each had tried to “do something about it”; and each had met with only limited success.
 My cousin’s book, though well written, was not widely read; the Live Aid money, though well intentioned, had a questionable impact in Ethiopia; and Che Guevara – as a friend once memorably described him – was a beautiful, selfless soul who wanted to bring about world peace through nuclear Armageddon.

-As I sat on Essaouira beach reflecting on all of this, it became clear to me that if you really want to change the world – and to paraphrase Ken Loach, if you aren’t angry then you aren’t paying attention – charity fundraising, investigative journalism and indeed armed struggle will only get you so far.
+As I sat on Essaouira beach reflecting on all of this, it became clear to me that if you really want to change the world – and as Ken Loach says, if you aren’t angry then you aren’t paying attention – charity fundraising, investigative journalism and indeed armed struggle will only get you so far.
 It was then that an idea first occurred to me that has returned with increasing frequency, clarity and conviction ever since.
-To be precise: whenever I contemplate one of life’s many and varied problems, invariably I find myself returned to education’s doorstep.
+To be precise: whenever I contemplate any of life’s many and varied problems, invariably I find myself returned to education’s doorstep.
 It’s not that I think our education system causes the world’s problems directly; however, I do strongly suspect that if we had a different education system, the world would not be in quite such a mess.
-And so, like many before me, my decision to become a teacher was accompanied by some naïve and fairly vague intentions about making the world a better place.
+And so, like many before me, my decision to become a teacher was accompanied by some naïve and ill-defined intentions about making the world a better place.
 In particular, having previously worked for the Probation Service I was interested in the idea of helping create an education system that prepares young people for how to deal with the vicissitudes of life; an education system that produces young people who are both knowledgeable and able to view the world with a critical eye; an education system that works for all young people, and not just those who ‘make the grade’ within a system that insists on failure for some.
 I returned to the UK and enrolled to become a Science teacher.

 I am genuinely passionate about the idea of helping the world become more scientifically literate, and following the usual teething difficulties I embraced my new vocation with gusto.
 However, there was a fly in the ointment: a significant minority of my students – perhaps as many as half – just did not seem interested in Science at all.
 If I spoke to them in another context – in PSHE lessons say, or during tutor time or over lunch – they would come alive in discussions about current affairs, bullying or animal rights: typically, any topic with a moral dimension.
-By contrast, conversations about bio-fuel generators, electromagnetism and the reactivity series of the halogens were, for many of my students, pretty much a non-starter.
-As time went on I became increasingly frustrated by my limited scope for talking with my students about things that they really care about.
+By contrast, conversations about bio-fuel generators, electromagnetism and the reactivity of the halogens were, for many students, a non-starter.
+As time went on, I became increasingly frustrated by my limited scope for talking with my students about things that they really care about.

-Then one day, I went to a Gifted and Talented conference where a local primary headteacher spoke passionately about Philosophy for Children (P4C).
+One day, I went to a Gifted and Talented conference where a local primary headteacher spoke passionately about Philosophy for Children (P4C).
 In case you aren’t aware, P4C is a teaching method where you sit in a circle and discuss ideas at length in such a way as to develop a broad range of cognitive, social, emotional thinking and reasoning skills.
 My mind was immediately blown.
 I got trained in the approach and started using it as soon as I could – in PSHE mainly, but also in the occasional Science lesson.

 Once my classes had learned how to interact in this way, the lessons would fly by – and I could see my students growing in confidence and eloquence almost in real time.
 The better you get at running P4C sessions, the less you have to talk.
 Observing quietly as my students politely and articulately questioned their own and others’ ideas; looking on as they deconstructed arguments and developed new shared understandings; witnessing the forging of new identities… this was what I came into teaching for!
 I signed up for an MA in person-centred education, through which I learned that philosophical enquiry is part of a wider tradition within education: the field of oracy.